Get important education news and analysis delivered straight to your inbox

 “I can help so many kids directly,” she said.
 “I’m just trying to do a good thing that can help a lot of people.”

 There’s another reason Ward feels strongly about being visible to students.
 She’s aware of how, as a transgender educator, simply being present for students can alter lives.
-Research shows that having a can significantly reduce incidences of suicide among LGBTQ+ young people, and that LGBTQ+ students who are exposed to positive representations of gay and transgender people and history report performing better in school.
+Research shows that having a supportive adult can significantly reduce incidences of suicide among LGBTQ+ young people, and that LGBTQ+ students who are exposed to positive representations of gay and transgender people and history report performing better in school.

 “If I’m standing in the hallway, kids walking by get to know me,” said Ward.
 “They know that I’m there for them.
 Plus there’s the visibility of being outwardly transgender— ‘Oh, there’s Brad in a skirt, that’s different.’
 It’s important to me to be visible for the LGBTQ+ community.”